AdFlySDK/AdFly-SDK-Android/README_en.md

 ## Privacy

-SDK will collect Language、 MAC、Manufacturer、GAID、AndroidId, and report these to the server, We use these data to identify users.
+SDK will collect client setting like Language、 Manufacturer、GAID, and report these to the server, We use these data to identify users.
 If you release APP to GooglePlay, Should post a privacy policy in both the designated field in the Play Developer Console and from within the Play distributed app itself.